JaxPlays-Inc/jaxplays.org/content/productions/2011-The-Creationists.md

 closing_date: 2011-02-26
 image:
 category:
-details:
 Theatre: Players by the Sea
 Venue: Grace Darling Studio Theatre
 Title: The Creationists
 Playwright: Joshua Kreis McTiernan
 Setting: Here and Now, Now and Then
 Subject: Based on the story by Jeremy Kreis McTiernan and Joshua Kreis McTiernan
 Premiere: 2011-02-18
 showtimes:
   - 2011-02-18 20:00:00
   - 2011-02-19 20:00:00